Tips For Selecting A Guardian For Your Child

 Raising children is a daunting task in and of itself.
-It is critically important to make sure that your selection of a guardian is also up to the task of managing any assets that may be set aside for the benefit of your children.
-If you prefer, you may select separate guardians for your children and their assets and insure that your children and their assets receive the best care.
+It is critical to make sure that your selection of a guardian is also up to the task of managing any assets that may be set aside for the benefit of your children.
+If you prefer, you may select separate guardians for your children and their assets.
+This can ensure that your children and their assets receive the best care.

-Third, “Will the home of your prospective choice for guardian accommodate your children?”If your prospective guardian lives in an apartment or for instance in a four bedroom house with three children of their own, how will they accommodate your kids?
+Imagine your prospective guardian lives in an apartment or a four-bedroom house with three children of their own.
+In either scenario, how will they properly accommodate your children?

-Finally, Forth, “How will your guardian determine your children’s living costs?”
-While there is no right answer for these questions, the exercise of attempting the answer them can provide very helpful for parents selecting a guardian as part of their broader estate planning.
+There is no right answer to these questions.
+However, the exercise of attempting the answer can prove helpful for parents selecting a guardian.